alopez/alopez.github.com/index.md

 I have held roles in both academia and industry, as an engineer, scientist, lecturer, and as director of artificial intelligence at a startup.
 I am currently an academic at the University of Edinburgh.
-I am privileged to have advised some immensely talented PhD students, who surely taught me more than I taught them:
+I have advised some immensely talented PhD students:

 <div class="students">
 - [Michael Auli](https://michaelauli.github.io/) ([2012](https://era.ed.ac.uk/handle/1842/7636))